AdaptiveIntelligenceCircle/AIC-edgeOS/README.md

 ## 13. A note from the founder

-AIC-edgeOS is not built to win a race.
+AIC-EdgeOS is not built to win a race.
 It is built to remain correct when races distort judgment.

 If you are looking for speed, this may not be for you.